cockroachdb/docs/v21.1/restore.md

 `skip_missing_sequence_owners`                                      | N/A                                         | Must be used when restoring either a table that was previously a [sequence owner](create-sequence.html#owned-by) or a sequence that was previously owned by a table.<br><br>Example: `WITH skip_missing_sequence_owners`
 `skip_missing_views`                                                | N/A                                         | Use to skip restoring [views](views.html) that cannot be restored because their dependencies are not being restored at the same time.<br><br>Example: `WITH skip_missing_views`
 `encryption_passphrase`                                             | Passphrase used to create the [encrypted backup](take-and-restore-encrypted-backups.html) |  The passphrase used to decrypt the file(s) that were encrypted by the [`BACKUP`](take-and-restore-encrypted-backups.html) statement.
 `DETACHED`                                                          | N/A                                         |  When `RESTORE` runs with `DETACHED`, the job will execute asynchronously and the job ID will be returned immediately without waiting for the job to finish.
-Note that with `DETACHED` specified further job information and the job completion status will not be returned.
-For more on the differences between the returned job data, see the [Example](restore.html#restore-a-backup-asynchronously) below.
+Note that with `DETACHED` specified, further job information and the job completion status will not be returned.
+For more on the differences between the returned job data, see the [example](restore.html#restore-a-backup-asynchronously) below.
 To check on the job status, use the [`SHOW JOBS`](show-jobs.html) statement. <br><br>To run a restore within a [transaction](transactions.html), use the `DETACHED` option.

 ### Backup file URLs